cakephp/docs/en/core-libraries/components/authentication.rst

 Configuring Authorization Handlers
 ----------------------------------

-You configure authorization handlers using ``authorize`` config key.
+You configure authorization handlers using the ``authorize`` config key.
 You can configure one or many handlers for authorization.
 Using multiple handlers allows you to support different ways of checking authorization.
 When authorization handlers are checked, they will be